jsuchenia/adventofcode/2024/README.md

-# Days worth to note
+# Days worth to note in 2024

 ## Day 11